 Place the slider bun bottoms in a greased 13 x 9 casserole dish.
 Spoon 1 tablespoon of pasta sauce over each slider bottom.

-Cut each Crispy Chicken Strip to fit on a slider bottom.
+Cut each chicken strip to fit on a slider bottom.
 Spoon remaining pasta sauce over the chicken.
 Place 2 cheese squares on top of chicken and then cover with slider bun tops.

 In a small saucepan, melt the butter with the garlic and dried oregano.
 Brush melted garlic butter over the slider tops and sprinkle with parmesan cheese.

 Bake in a preheated 350°F oven for 10 minutes, until chicken is heated through and the cheese is melted.
 Serve Chicken Parmesan Sliders while still warm.

 Chicken Parmesan SlidersAdd Your Comment